aCoodleDoo/py-intro/pages/why.md

 - 🛠 **no disruption** to your business
 - 🧑‍💻 do more business and less click click click

-Service by Design is a model based consulting company.
-We design and implement systems that make insights visible and technology invisible.
+Service by Design makes insights visible and technology invisible.
+Talk to us!

 <div class="widget-container">
   <a href="https://elevenlabs.io/app/talk-to?agent_id=6Fu2bECKFPtwprXqiX9m" target="_blank" class="widget-link">
     <div class="widget-placeholder">
-      🎙️ Click to Chat with our Sales Shadow
+      🎙️ Click to Chat with our Sales Agent
     </div>
   </a>
 </div>